konopczynski/cell-fine-tune/README.md

 ### Evaluation
 Basic statistics can be generated using the notebook: evaluation/evaluate_prediction.ipynb

-#### Issues
+### Issues
-In case of problems with libomp on Mac (https://github.com/pytorch/pytorch/issues/20030), try:
+In case of problems with libomp on Mac (https://github.com/pytorch/pytorch/issues/20030), add:
 ```
 brew install libomp
 ```